 What’s unique about ChurchThemes.com, and what’s your vision for the future of the site?

 As far as being a church website solution, what’s unique about churchthemes.com is the low cost.
 WordPress itself is a free, open source project and you can buy one of our themes for $50.
+[Update: As of 2015, themes are now $79.
+Still a great deal!]
 Web hosting for your WordPress site can be had for about $10/mo (there is free hosting for nonprofits [Ed. note: If you’re looking for free non-profit hosting, check out Dreamhost] ).
 It ends up being less expensive than both fully custom sites (usually several thousand dollars) and hosted church website solutions (typically several hundred dollars upfront plus $20 – $100 per month).

 What this means is that churches of all sizes and budgets can have an attractive and full-featured website.
 It’s a less expensive solution, but not because of lack of design or features (if you use a good theme).
 A paid WordPress theme can have several months of work put into it.
 That equates to thousands of dollars worth of features and design.
 Since multiple churches share the cost of one theme, each church pays only a small amount.
 Furthermore, WordPress itself has been under development for 10 years now and provides a solid backend for managing the site.